xalt/xalt/docs/source/020_site_configuration.rst

 is used to create a prime number of directories named 000 to 996 (typically) where the json result files are written.

+  **NOTE**: It is important that whatever directory your site uses (e.g. */global/xalt*) be a global shared location that all users can see.
+XALT will cause files to be written to this directory tree by every user.

 So you should probably start with the following for testing to write the json record to files in ~/.xalt.d::